Chemotherapy, radiation therapy, immunotherapy, surgery? A Vanderbilt expert explains lung cancer treatment options.

 After weighing these three factors, your provider will be able to recommend the best options for your treatment plan.
 For example, if your cancer is confined to one area and you’re a good candidate for surgery, an operation alone to remove the tumor will likely be the recommendation.
 Similarly, if your tumor is confined and yet your overall physiologic condition prohibits surgery or even chemotherapy, radiation therapy alone might be prescribed.

-Often, lung cancer treatment plans involve combinations of different therapies that could include two or three treatment strategies.
-And in some circumstances novel chemotherapeutic agents called targeted therapies or immunotherapy are considered.
-Lastly, research trials that investigate promising new drugs to affect the disease are available for consideration.
+“Often, lung cancer treatment plans involve combinations of different therapies that could include two or three treatment strategies,” Grogan said.
+“One advantage of being at a National Cancer Institute-designated Cancer Center like Vanderbilt-Ingram Cancer Center is the multidisciplinary approach.
+A team of experts meets to discuss patient’s cases and personalizes the treatment plan to select the best therapies for cure.”
+Research trials that investigate promising new drugs to affect the disease are also available for consideration.

-After an in-depth discussion of the key factors in determining care and a review of all options for treatment, your provider will provide recommendations and encourage you to choose based on the risks and benefits of the therapy.
+After an in-depth discussion of the key factors and a review of all options for treatment, your provider will offer recommendations and encourage you to choose based on the risks and benefits of the therapy.
 It’s important, then, to prepare a list of questions to ask about treatment and make sure you get answers.
 Understanding both the long-term and short-term effects — as well as understanding why a certain treatment is a good fit for your case — will allow you to make the best decision you can.

 The Vanderbilt-Ingram Cancer Center is a national leader in patient care and research.
 Vanderbilt offers the region’s most complete range of oncology care, from advanced imaging to team-based treatment options to genetic cancer medicine and the latest in therapies being studied in clinical trials.
 Our lung cancer specialists provide advanced, effective care tailored to individual needs.